What is wealth management?

 Types of wealth management strategies

 Wealth management strategies are typically tailored to each client.
-They can include:
+They’re offered by wealth management advisers who may work individually or through a firm.
+Strategies can include:

 Financial planning

 Financial planning involves a combination of advising and strategizing.
-For example, advisers might help their clients make investing or saving decisions that could help them increase their wealth over time.
+For example, advisers might help their clients by providing investment advice or offering savings strategies that could help them increase their wealth over time.

 Asset allocation and management